 Al-Rifai Mosque is one of the most majestic constructions in Egypt.
 It’s located in "Midan al-Qal’a" in Cairo next to the Cairo Citadel and opposite the Mosque of Sultan Hassan.
-It’s known in English as the Royal Mosque as the mosque was constructed by an order from Queen Khushyar Hanim, the mother of Khedive Isma’il Pasha in 1869 A.D, to replace the zawiya of al-Rifai (small mosque) with massive mosque resembling the mosque of Sultan Hassan in magnitude and height.
+It’s known in English as the Royal Mosque as the mosque was constructed by an order from Queen Khushyar Hanim, the mother of Khedive Isma’il Pasha in 1869 A.D, to replace the zawiya of al-Rifai (small mosque) with a massive mosque resembling the mosque of Sultan Hassan in magnitude and height.
 It was designed to become a prayer house and a mausoleum for the royal family "The Descents of Mohammad Ali".

-Al-Rifai Mosque was built on a 6,500 square meters and began construction in 1868, but it stopped from 1880 to 1905 until khedive Abbas Hilmi II resumed the work once again in 1905, So he entrusted Max Herz Bey, the Hungarian architect in charge of the Committee for the Conservation of Arab Monuments in Cairo, to complete the construction of the mosque.
+Al-Rifai Mosque was built on 6,500 square meters and began construction in 1868, but it stopped from 1880 to 1905 until khedive Abbas Hilmi II resumed the work once again in 1905, So he entrusted Max Herz Bey, the Hungarian architect in charge of the Committee for the Conservation of Arab Monuments in Cairo, to complete the construction of the mosque.

 Al-Rifai Mosque consists of two sections, the first section is the house of worship which consists of the Quibla iwan which was designed based on a basilican style and contains three Riwaqs circled by four marble piers supporting the pointed arches while the ceiling was made from golden colored wood decorations.
-The Mihrab used to be cased with colored marble and golden stalactites and is located in the center in the Qibla wall, as, for the Minbar, it was made of wood and decorated with ebony and ivory and located in the right side of the mihrab.
+The Mihrab used to be cased with colored marble and golden stalactites and is located in the center of the Qibla wall, as, for the Minbar, it was made of wood and decorated with ebony and ivory and located on the right side of the mihrab.

 If you are in Cairo and prefer to visit this amazing attraction, then you can check our Cairo day tours and book your amazing trip. or you can enjoy one of our Egypt private tours to discover the best tourist attractions around Egypt.